-With new technology on the increase, many doctors are using social media as a way to communicate to patients and market their practices.
+Many doctors are using social media as a key way to communicate to patients and market their practices.
 However, there are legal risks of doing so.
-Jennifer Boyd Herlihy, an attorney who defends D.C.s regularly on behalf of NCMIC, has seen this firsthand.
+Jennifer Boyd Herlihy, an attorney who defends DCs regularly on behalf of NCMIC, has seen this firsthand.

 Posted in Risk Management on Monday, July 10, 2017

-I have seen more cases against doctors who likely crossed the line with their social media usage.
+The number of cases against doctors who likely crossed the line with their social media usage are increasing every year.
 Consider the following scenarios:

 That’s why it’s important to look at everything you do as if you were an incoming patient—and ask yourself: